Celebrity hair stylist Vidal Sassoon dead at 84

 Sassoon married four times in total and had four children.
 His eldest daughter, Catya, died of an accidental overdose in 2002 at age 33.

 After building a business with salons and styling products, Sassoon sold the rights to his name to Richardson-Vicks, a U.S. health and beauty supply company, in 1983.
-At that time his hair products alone were netting Vidal Sassoon Inc about $113 million dollars a year.
+At that time his hair products alone were netting Vidal Sassoon Inc about $113 million dollars (70 million pounds) a year.

 Procter & Gamble acquired Richardson-Vicks in 1985, and continued making products using the Sassoon name.